 Wrap the strand of Christmas lights around your structure.
 Start with the end of the lights without the plug at the top and make your way down in spirals.
 The lights themselves may work with the mesh to stay in place.
 If not, use some lacing wire to secure the lights every now and then.

 I hope you enjoy having your very own chicken wire Christmas tree.
 Put on some Christmas music and get those holiday spirits flowing!
-I’d love to see how yours came out!
+I’d love to see how your DIY wire Christmas tree came out!
 Share it with me on social media @familyfocusblog!